Parent and Guardian FAQs

 One of the best ways to learn more about Ma-He-Tu is to attend one of our Open Houses.
 You can get a full tour of our site, ask a staff member or Board member any questions, and possibly meet some other new campers!
 Check our Open House page for dates!

 If you can’t make it to an Open House or find the answer to your question on our website – please let us know!
 We want to answer your questions and make sure we are providing the best information possible on our website.
-Please email email@example.com or call our registrar, Marion, at 631-351-1657.
+Please email email@example.com or call us at 631-351-1657.